rahulgpt1/iOSAssignment/README.md

 ## 🛠 Dev Requirements

-To build and run this app on iOS 16 or later, make sure you have:
+- To build and run this app on iOS 16 or later, make sure you have: Xcode 14.0 or later
-Xcode 14.0 or later
+- Recommended: Latest stable version of Xcode
-(Recommended: Latest stable version of Xcode) macOS 12.5 (Monterey) or later
+- macOS 12.5 (Monterey) or later
-(To support Xcode 14 and iOS 16 SDK) iOS Device or Simulator running iOS 16.0 or later
+- iOS Device or Simulator running iOS 16.0 or later